International OPT Students

 Throughout the CPT and OPT durations, there is no requirement to sponsor or apply for any visas.

-There are no additional expenses, and because Social Security and Medicare tax obligations (FICA taxes) are waived for students, firms actually save about 8% of their employees’ salary.
+There are no additional expenses, and because Social Security and Medicare tax obligations (FICA taxes) are waived for students, firms actually save about 8% of their employees’ salaries.

-Employing international students has several benefits, some of hem are:
+Employing international students has several benefits, some of them are:

 They have fresh viewpoints and problem-solving abilities.
 The capacity to value, respect, and learn from diversity is known as global/intercultural fluency.
 Show openness, inclusivity, compassion, and superior performance in diverse workplaces.
 They are able to speak many languages fluently and are knowledgeable about international markets, ethical business practises, and cultures.
 They have the courage to face uncertainty and acclimatise to unfamiliar circumstances.
 Additionally, STEM students can be very beneficial to small enterprises.